dan335/mapmover/README.md

 Mapmover
 ---

 Meteor package to handle dragging and scaling of an element.
 Works with mouse and touch events.
-Shift+mousewheel scales.
+Shift+ctrl+mousewheel scales.

     Meteor add danimal:mapmover